Art Terms and Definitions — L

 Linear Perspective

-A system for creating the illusion of depth on a two-dimensional surface.
+A graphical system used by artists for creating the illusion of depth on a two-dimensional surface.
 The system is based on a scientifically or mathematically derived series of actual or implied lines intersecting at a vanishing point on the horizon.
-Linear perspective determines the relative size of objects from the foreground of an image to the background.
+As objects move away from the viewer, they appear to grow smaller and converge toward the vanishing point.
+The vanishing point may be in any direction the viewer looks, including up, and may also be visible (on the canvas) or imaginary (somewhere off the canvas).
+Linear perspective determines the relative size of objects from the foreground to the background.

 Linseed Oil